Fischer RC4 105 LV BOA

 No

-The 2018/2019 Nordica Sportmachine 110 was tested in the men's All-Mountain wide category at Silver Mountain Resort by the experts at America's Best Bootfitters, powered by Masterfit.
+The 2020/2021 Nordica Speedmachine 115 W is reviewed in the women's All-Mountain Traditional medium category based on tests at Silver Mountain Resort & Mt.
+Bachelor Resort by the experts at America's Best Bootfitters, powered by Masterfit Media.

 The Gist